cd ../blog

 Setting Recommendation Risk Level

-Network egress Disable unless a specific use case requires it; start with package managers only Medium
+Network egress Disable unless a specific use case requires it.
+Start with package managers only Medium

-Domain allowlist Begin with package managers only; require security review for any additions Medium
+Domain allowlist Begin with package managers only.
+Require security review for any additions Medium

-Best PracticeDouble-gate code execution: admin enable + user opt-in
+Best PracticeDouble-gate code execution (admin enable + user opt-in)

-What Security Can You AddUse a control stack, not a single toggle
+Layer ControlsUse a control stack, not a single toggle

-For this feature set, security comes from layered controls:
+For this feature set, security comes from layered controls.

-• Population control: Restrict access with RBAC and require per-user opt-in so only approved groups can run code.
+• Population control.
+Restrict access with RBAC and require per-user opt-in so only approved groups can run code.

-• Default-off network: Keep egress disabled unless a documented business need exists.
+• Default-off network.
+Keep egress disabled unless a documented business need exists.

-• Minimal allowlist: Start with package manager domains needed for your stack only, then require security approval for each addition.
+• Minimal allowlist.
+Start with package manager domains needed for your stack only, then require security approval for each addition.

-• Change control: Track who requested each domain, why it is needed, approval evidence, and an expiration or review date.
+• Change control.
+Track who requested each domain, why it is needed, approval evidence, and an expiration or review date.

-• Telemetry and alerting: Send execution and audit events to your SIEM or OTEL pipeline and alert on unusual domain access patterns.
+• Telemetry and alerting.
+Send execution and audit events to your SIEM or OTEL pipeline and alert on unusual domain access patterns.

-• Secret protection: Enforce managed settings that block access to sensitive files such as .env, keys, and credential artifacts.
+• Secret protection.
+Enforce managed settings that block access to sensitive files such as .env, keys, and credential artifacts.

 If your team cannot operate these controls, keep network egress disabled and limit code execution to a smaller trusted group.